Ampersand25/Museum-Windows-Form-App/README.md

 - <b>3rd application - MuseumGenericWindowsFormsApp</b>

 ![7th ss](https://github.com/Ampersand25/Museum-Windows-Forms-App/blob/main/Screenshots/Screenshot%207.png)
+<p align="center"><strong>Image 7</strong> - start splash screen (loading screen) which is displayed when the application starts and shows the loading progress of the app/p>

 ![8th ss](https://github.com/Ampersand25/Museum-Windows-Forms-App/blob/main/Screenshots/Screenshot%208.png)
+<p align="center"><strong>Image 8</strong> - log/sign in window (form) where the user can enter his credentials (if the user has an account created in the application)</p>

 ![9th ss](https://github.com/Ampersand25/Museum-Windows-Forms-App/blob/main/Screenshots/Screenshot%209.png)
+<p align="center"><strong>Image 9</strong> - completing the username and password inputs from the log in (sign in) page</p>

 ![10th ss](https://github.com/Ampersand25/Museum-Windows-Forms-App/blob/main/Screenshots/Screenshot%2010.png)
+<p align="center"><strong>Image 10</strong> - pressing "Show Password" button (the effect of pressing the button is that now the password is visible to the user (if the user presses "Hide Password" then the password from the input will be again displayed using '*' characters))</p>

 ![11th ss](https://github.com/Ampersand25/Museum-Windows-Forms-App/blob/main/Screenshots/Screenshot%2011.png)
+<p align="center"><strong>Image 11</strong> - sign up (registration) window (form) where the user can create an account for the application (the password will be encrypted, before storing it in the database, using an encryption algorithms)</p>

 ![12th ss](https://github.com/Ampersand25/Museum-Windows-Forms-App/blob/main/Screenshots/Screenshot%2012.png)
+<p align="center"><strong>Image 12</strong> - image that demonstrates how the user can complete incorrectly (the two passwords ("Password" and "Confirm Password") do not match) the inputs from registration form</p>

 ![13th ss](https://github.com/Ampersand25/Museum-Windows-Forms-App/blob/main/Screenshots/Screenshot%2013.png)
+<p align="center"><strong>Image 13</strong> - image that demonstrates how the user can complete correctly the inputs from registration form</p>

 ![14th ss](https://github.com/Ampersand25/Museum-Windows-Forms-App/blob/main/Screenshots/Screenshot%2014.png)
+<p align="center"><strong>Image 14</strong> - splash screen that is used to transition between log/sign in form or sign up and main window</p>

 ![15th ss](https://github.com/Ampersand25/Museum-Windows-Forms-App/blob/main/Screenshots/Screenshot%2015.png)
+<p align="center"><strong>Image 15</strong> - first running scenario for the third application: first DataGridView displays the records/lines/rows from the table named "Ghizi" (parent table from MuzeuDB database that represents the part 1 (one) of the relation 1:n (one to many)) and the second DataGridView displays, for the selected record/line/row from the parent table, the records/lines/rows asscociated from the table named "FosileDinozauri" (child table from MuzeuDB database that represents the part n (many) of the relation 1:n (one to many))</p>

 ![16th ss](https://github.com/Ampersand25/Museum-Windows-Forms-App/blob/main/Screenshots/Screenshot%2016.png)
+<p align="center"><strong>Image 16</strong> - second running scenario for the third application: first DataGridView displays the records/lines/rows from the table named "Vitrine" (parent table from MuzeuDB database that represents the part 1 (one) of the relation 1:n (one to many)) and the second DataGridView displays, for the selected record/line/row from the parent table, the records/lines/rows asscociated from the table named "Vase" (child table from MuzeuDB database that represents the part n (many) of the relation 1:n (one to many))</p>

 ![17th ss](https://github.com/Ampersand25/Museum-Windows-Forms-App/blob/main/Screenshots/Screenshot%2017.png)
+<p align="center"><strong>Image 17</strong> - third (and last) running scenario for the third application: first DataGridView displays the records/lines/rows from the table named "Paznici" (parent table from MuzeuDB database that represents the part 1 (one) of the relation 1:n (one to many)) and the second DataGridView displays, for the selected record/line/row from the parent table, the records/lines/rows asscociated from the table named "Bijuterii" (child table from MuzeuDB database that represents the part n (many) of the relation 1:n (one to many))</p>

 <hr>